Do you have problems with your performance in the boardroom or the bedroom?

 EKG, Stress ECHO, coronary calcium score

-This alphabet soup of testing gives practitioners a more accurate picture of your health, and how your biological systems are functioning, in order to create a personalized treatment plan tailored to your physiology.
+This alphabet soup of testing gives functional medicine doctors a more accurate picture of your health, and how your biological systems are functioning, in order to create a personalized treatment plan tailored to your physiology.

 Testing goes well beyond these labs however.
 There are many factors that contribute to increasing your risk for CVD.
 For example, high blood pressure may be related to certain vitamin deficiencies, as well as toxins - like heavy metals found in your dental amalgams.
 Replacing these vitamins and supporting your body’s own detoxification pathways may be all that is needed to lower your readings and avoid the need to start medications.